The safety of our customers, community and team is our number one priority.

 When accessing tram stops remember to only cross the road and tracks at designated crossings and watch out for trams coming from both directions.

-When waiting at a stop, stand back from the tracks behind the yellow line.
+When waiting at a stop, stand back from the tracks behind the white line.

 Please keep the doorways clear and wait for all customers to exit before you board.